datakind/edvise-ui/README.md

 1. Add a Foopage route in web.php (include auth middleware if that page should require user login: `Route::middleware('auth')->get('/foopage', function () { return Inertia::render('Foopage'); })->name('foopage');`
 2. In AppLayout.jsx add the Foopage item to route mapping in renderNavLinks(): `const renderNavLinks = () => (['home', 'FAQ', 'data-dictionary', 'dashboard', 'foopage'].map((routeName)...`
 3. Add a Foopage.jsx file under resources/js/Pages/... subdirectory that contains the actual page rendering code.

+### Notes on deploying to dev

+When deploying to dev, make sure to also check the outcome of the associated migration job in Cloud Run > Jobs.